bep/hugotest/content/section3/myarticle2/index.md

 +++

-This is the content file for the bundle!!
+This is the content file for the bundle!s